 The new Critical level is designed to sound the alarm bells — as in, this is the highest end of the high risk category.
 These are issues that are being exploited in the wild, and are an organization’s shortest route to hearing their name mentioned in the latest news and/or breach reports!
 Long story short, these are items you want to create an action plan for.
 These issues are why we do what we do, and why we leverage experts to help us secure the portfolio against a sea of attackers.

 Phew.
 Still with us?
 Great.
 Let’s talk about Informational.
 These are the other end of the spectrum, and in some cases — won’t appear as a categorization for vulnerabilities.
 Why?
 Because they present no real risk.
 As the name suggests, they can be considered as pieces of information, rather than vulnerabilities.
 Are they worth knowing about?
 Yes.
 Are they worth logging and tracking to keep in line with positive security practices?
 Absolutely.
 Are they worth waking up your C-suite at 4am on a Tuesday?
 Only if you were already planning a change of career!

 This change will roll out for all findings across the platform.
 Approximately 10% of findings will now fall into the Informational category, and 1% of findings will leap up into the Critical category.

 Will this impact existing reports?

 Yes, but we’ve given it some thought.
 And we are releasing a revert to High/Medium/Low toggle for any report so you can download it in the original context it was created.
 By default you will see the new severity levels, and as always we are keen to hear feedback on how this feature update works for you and for your security teams.
-Reach out to your Cobalt Customer Success Manager with your thoughts, or check out our latest product updates here.
+Reach out to your Cobalt Customer Success Manager with your thoughts, or check out Cobalt's latest product updates.